mlochbaum/BQN/commentary/problems.md

 ### "Modifier" and "composition" terminology
 1-modifiers and 2-modifiers used to be called "modifiers" and "compositions", respectively, and sometimes "operators" collectively.
 The new names are much better, although they do leave a disconnect between the names for modifiers, and those for their inputs—"operands".

-### Can't return from inner functions
-Fixed by adding block returns such as `label←` to jump out of a block with header name `label`.
-Hopefully these don't cause too many new problems.

-This was an issue with using functions as control flow.
-For example, when looping through an array with Each, you can't decide to exit early.
-In a curly-brace language you would just use a for loop and a return.
-In BQN, we need… longjmp?
-Maybe not as crazy as it sounds, and potentially worth it in exchange for replacing control structures.

 ### Ambivalent explicit functions
 Fixed with multiple bodies: if there are two bodies with no headers such as `{2×𝕩;𝕨-𝕩}`, they are the monadic and dyadic case.